PMSC13004 - Clinical Paramedic Practice 3

 Unit Synopsis

-This unit is the third of three (3) clinical placement units within the Bachelor of Paramedic Science course, where you will apply clinical knowledge, reasoning and practical skills at a graduate level in the clinical environment, engaging in reflective practice and consolidating skills and knowledge acquired over the course of the degree.
-There will be five (5) weeks of clinical placement with an approved clinical provider.
+This unit is the third of three (3) clinical placement units within the Bachelor of Paramedicine course, where you will apply clinical knowledge, reasoning and practical skills at a graduate level in the clinical environment, engaging in structured reflective practice and consolidating skills and knowledge acquired over the course of the degree.
+You will complete a placement of a minimum of 200 hours (rostered across six weeks) applying a defined scope of practice under supervision.
 Placement activities focus on clinical judgement and decision-making to support your increasingly independent practice, ensuring you are adequately prepared for entry into a graduate internship program.

 Details